 3.17 - Every person who, as a result of an accident or otherwise, operates or drives a vehicle on college property, and thereby damages any shrub, tree, pole, light, sign, sod, or other property on college grounds, shall immediately report such damage to the Department of Public Safety.

 3.18 - Parking control gate access cards, when issued to permit holders, remain the property of the College and shall be returned to the Customer Service Centre or their authorized representative on: termination of parking permit, cancellation of parking privileges or demand to the Director of Capital Development and Facilities Management Department or their authorized representative.

 3.19 - Only one card shall be issued to or be in the possession of each parking permit holder.

-3.20 - Responsibility for the safe custody of gate access cards rests with the parking permit holder, and a deposit of $10 shall be required to obtain such a card.
-The deposit will be refunded upon return of the card.
+3.20 - Responsibility for the safe custody of gate access cards rests with the parking permit holder, and a replacement fee of $25 will be charged for replacement of the missing gate access card.

 4.0 PARKING PERMITS

 4.1 - Annual or semester parking permits will be issued on payment of the approved fee, subject to space availability.
 Annual parking permits are available to college employees or students and are valid as designated.
 Payment for all permits may be made by cash, credit card, debit card, or by payroll deduction for full time employees only.

 4.2 - An annual reserved space permit entitles the holder, subject to the provisions of the Parking Regulations, to park in a specifically designated reserved space for a period of one year.
 The College reserves the right to charge an administrative fee to staff that choose to relocate to a new parking space within the same reserved lot.
 There is no charge to relocate from a general parking space to a reserved lot space.